-Your CTA can be a button or a hyperlink; it can be placed once, twice or three times throughout an email; it can be red, green or blue (or whatever color works for you!).
-The key is to test CTA variations regularly to ensure that your emails are fresh, relevant, eye-catching and delivers response.
+Your CTA can be a button or a hyperlink; it can be placed once, twice, or three times throughout an email; it can be red, green, or blue (or whatever color works for you!).
+The key is to test CTA variations regularly to ensure that your emails are fresh, relevant, eye-catching, and delivers a response.

 They say a picture is worth a thousand words.
 In marketing and communications, an image can help illustrate, explain and convey an emotion or an action, among other benefits.
 When chosen carefully, in consideration of the audience and message that’s trying to be communicated, images can enhance how recipients engage with your emails.
 Knowing which images your audience will respond to is tough, and that’s why testing is a powerful tool to better understand your audience and their preferences.

 Colors are powerful conjurors of emotion.
-They can subconsciously deliver a sense of calm, urgency, happiness, concern, optimism and delight to your audience.
+They can subconsciously deliver a sense of calm, urgency, happiness, concern, optimism, and delight to your audience.
 Couple color with relevant messaging to create impact in your customer’s inbox.
 We have a great infographic here that will help you understand what colors trigger which emotions.

 Time of day, day of week & follow-up ⏰

-Testing when you deliver your emails will undoubtably depend on the timeliness of your email; a supermarket wanting customers to visit on their way home from work might find better results if they send the email at 4pm in the afternoon, whereas a bank wanting customers to provide feedback might find customers more responsive and willing to volunteer 10 mins of their time at 10am on a Saturday morning.
-Considering your audience and testing the time and day of the week that you send your emails is paramount to capturing customers attention – or risk being forgotten, unopened or deleted.
+Testing when you deliver your emails will undoubtedly depend on the timeliness of your email; a supermarket wanting customers to visit on their way home from work might find better results if they send the email at 4 pm in the afternoon, whereas a bank wanting customers to provide feedback might find that their customers are more responsive and willing to volunteer 10 mins of their time at 10 am on a Saturday morning.
+Considering your audience and testing the time and day of the week that you send your emails is paramount to capturing customers’ attention – or risk being forgotten, unopened, or deleted.

 The destination where your CTA lands customers is a crucial stage in the conversion process.
 Depending on your message and objective, a highly relevant landing page may translate to better performance.

 Imagine you receive an email from a department store promoting a sale on t-shirts.
 You click on the email and land on their homepage – now you have to spend crucial seconds navigating to the t-shirts section.
-If you weren’t in dire need of a new t-shirt in the first place, it’s likely that you’ll lose interest after landing on that homepage since you can’t really be bothered hunting around – and you really should stop procrastinating and write that report… Now imagine you clicked through that email and landed on a page displaying the retailers great collection of t-shirts, one catches your eye – now you’re interested, right?
+If you weren’t in dire need of a new t-shirt in the first place, it’s likely that you’ll lose interest.
+Now imagine you clicked through that email and landed on a page displaying the retailer’s great collection of t-shirts, one catches your eye – now you’re interested, right?

-With endless ways that you can experiment with your emails and the customer journey beyond the email, even the sky is no limit for how you can start implementing small email tests each and every time you communicate with your customers.
+With endless ways to experiment with your emails and the customer journey beyond the email, the sky’s no limit for how you can start implementing small email tests each and every time you communicate with your customers.

 Good luck out there! 🍀